Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Results

-In the early Cosmic Dawn cases, when stellar radiation provides substantial Ly$\alpha$ coupling, clumping consistently suppresses the 21-cm power spectrum at all redshifts, for both the WDM-like and CDM models.
+In the early Cosmic Dawn cases, when stellar radiation provides substantial Lyman-$\alpha$ coupling, clumping consistently suppresses the 21-cm power spectrum at all redshifts, for both the WDM-like and CDM models.
 The absolute clumping effect in the power spectrum increases with time and with wavenumber (along with similar behavior by the power spectrum itself).
 For Moderate Coupling, at $z=20$ and $k=0.5 \ \rm{Mpc}^{-1}$, the 21-cm power spectrum is suppressed by 43\% in CDM, and 19\% in the WDM-like model.
-For Saturated Coupling, at $z=20$ and $k=0.5 \ \rm{Mpc}^{-1}$, the 21-cm power spectrum for CDM is suppressed by $49\%$, while the WDM-like model shows suppression by 33\% due to the effect of clumping.
+For Saturated Coupling, these numbers change to $49\%$ for CDM and 33\% for the WDM-like model.
 These numbers are fairly close to the values listed earlier for the percentage suppression at $k=0.05$~Mpc$^{-1}$.
 The relative suppression decreases with redshift, so that (e.g., for Saturated Coupling at $k=0.05$~Mpc$^{-1}$ in CDM) it goes from 46\% at $z=20$ to 24\% at $z=30$ and 16\% at $z=40$, while it is as high as 61\% at $z=15$.